rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 | 10000| 80064| 943648| 878048|
 | 100000| 800064| 9863680| 8798048|

-For Int to Int maps, the memory usage of HashMap or SortedMap is *more than ten times* more than an Array[Int] or an ArraySet[Int].
+For Int sets, the memory usage of SortedSet is *about 11 times* more than that of ArraySet.
+The memory usage of HashSet is *about 12 times* higher than for ArraySet.